New lockdowns in Europe as COVID-19 cases skyrocket; Pakistan's PM tests positive | ExBulletin

 The proximity of these two events could raise concerns that will worsen vaccine reluctance in the country.
 Health officials tried to point out that Khan, 68, was likely infected before being vaccinated on Thursday.

-Reluctance to vaccinate is a problem in Pakistan, with a poll earlier this month showing it is also high among healthcare workers.
+Reluctance to immunize is a problem in Pakistan, with a poll earlier this month showing that it is also high among healthcare workers.

 Hours before the announcement, authorities closed restaurants in the Pakistani capital as the UK variant of the virus spreads.